nullc0rp/deadc0de/content/posts/titan-submarine-f710-security.md

 - Carbon fiber degrades with each compression cycle
 - Wireless interference is environmental
 - Battery life decreases over time
-- Luck is not a engineering principle
+- Luck is not an engineering principle

 ### 4. **Security Through Obscurity Doesn't Work**
 OceanGate assumed nobody would: